dgvirtual/jar-search-api/README.md

 ## Requirements

-- PHP 7.4 or higher
+- PHP 7.4 or higher, with:
-- SQLite3 module for PHP
+- SQLite3, mbstring, curl PHP modules
+- exec() and shell_exec() commands not disabled (they are on some shared hosting systems)
 - Web server (Apache or PHP's native development server; easy to adapt to other servers supporting PHP)

 No Composer; no external PHP libraries; no external DB (runs on SQlite3)